kaubu/anglish-tools/README.md

 # Anglish Tools
 Tools to help with Anglish writing.

+## TODO

+- [ ] Words that have multiple parts of speech (such as Noun:Verb) aren't detected in search.

 ## Notes

 The Anglish Wordbook "meanings" often have "a" or "an" or "the" in front of